 The authors would like to warmly thank Joe Bergin for his own pattern which was the inspiration for our own pattern of the same name, High Value First.

-Tsutomo Yasui and Yasunobu Kawagutchi contributed at the Sashimi Scrum Blitz in Odawara in October 2015.
+Tsutomo Yasui and Yasunobu Kawaguchi contributed at the Sashimi Scrum Blitz in Odawara, Japan in October 2015.

 And, last, thanks to the many who helped review and refine the book through their presence at our Writers’ Workshops and through correspondence, including Dan Greening, Doug Shimp, Paul DuPuy, Martien van Steenbergen, and Adrian Lander.